Good course that could be excellent.

 There is no tee sign at no. 3 which has its pads close to no. 5's.
 Distinct confusion if this is your first outing.

-Fall leaf carpet probably a bit too thick now and in need of a leaf blower.
-I temporarily lost a disc under the leaves on no. 7.
+Fall leaf carpet can be a real disc-eater.
+On my round 1 here, I temporarily lost a disc under the leaves on no. 7.
 So too players in front of me on Day no. 2 (read on) on holes 10 and 16.
 One found his but the other could not find his after much looking.
 Some of us stopped to help.

 The course is very popular and, because also rather cramped, it gets crowded.
 There was a severe traffic jam on my Day 2 outing.
 I replayed some holes from Day 1 just to get further back in the train where there were fewer folks.